m-simkins/rock-paper-scissors/README.md

 Test that your function returns what you expect using console.log or the browser developer tools before advancing to the next step.

 # Step 3: Write the logic to get the human choice
--Your game will be played by a human player.
+Your game will be played by a human player.
 You will write a function that takes the user choice and returns it.

 Create a new function named getHumanChoice.

 Write the code so that getHumanChoice will return one of the valid choices depending on what the user inputs.

 Hint: Use the prompt method to get the user’s input.

 Test what your function returns by using console.log.

 # Step 4: Declare the players score variables
 Your game will keep track of the players score.
 You will write variables to keep track of the players score.